 Choose options

-Give away a three-pronged Roman brass fork.
+Give away a three-pronged brass Roman fork.

 Roman fork made of brass, with three prongs